 There’s an important distinction to make here: whether you’ve dissolved your business or simply halted operations.
 If you dissolve your LLC or corporation, your company ceases to exist; it can’t be required to adhere to the Corporate Transparency Act.

 But let’s say that you just stop selling products and transacting business without formally dissolving your business entity.
 If that’s the case, you’d still be considered a reporting company responsible for filing beneficial ownership information to FinCEN.
-You could still be penalized not for meeting reporting requirements.
+You could still be penalized for not meeting reporting requirements.

 Because of this (and other potential consequences), it’s highly recommended for legal entities to formally file dissolution paperwork when they intend to close down.